corderoski/salvis/README.md

 * Use: ASP.NET MVC 4 with the Web API
 * JavaScript, jQuery, KnockoutJS (just few scripts)
-* Has a Library for connecting to the some APIs like iTunes, Twitter and others feeds
+* Has a Library for connecting to some APIs like iTunes, Twitter and others feeds
 * Use a pre-assembled template
 * NUnit + Autofac + AutoFixture for a TDD approach.
-Most of the tests are missing.

 ### Screen ###